-John-Paul E Boyd QC, AOCA MA LLB, is a family law arbitrator, family law mediator and parenting coordinator.
+John-Paul E. Boyd, QC is an accredited family law arbitrator, family law mediator and parenting coordinator.
 He is the principal of John-Paul Boyd Arbitration Chambers, providing services throughout all of Alberta and British Columbia, Canada, and counsel to the preeminent Calgary family law firm, Wise Scheible Barkauskas.
 He is a senior family law lawyer nationally known for his big-picture approach to family justice issues, contributions to public and professional legal education on family law, and special expertise in disputes concerning parenting, support and jurisdictional issues.

 John-Paul practiced family law in Vancouver for 14 years before joining the Canadian Research Institute for Law and the Family, a non-profit organization affiliated with the University of Calgary, as its executive director in 2013.
 He returned to private practice in 2018 and was appointed Queen's Counsel in 2019.
-He took his training as a mediator in 2005, as a parenting coordinator in 2007, as an arbitrator in 2011 and as a collaborative practitioner in 2012.
-John-Paul has particular interests in law and procedural reform, children's rights and involvement in justice processes, the impact of parental conflict on children, access to family justice and the psychology of separation and divorce.
+He took his training as a mediator in 2005, as a parenting coordinator in 2006 and 2007, as an arbitrator in 2011, and as a collaborative practitioner in 2012.
+John-Paul has particular interests in law and procedural reform, public legal education, children's rights and involvement in justice processes, the impact of parental conflict on children, access to family justice and the psychology of separation and divorce.

 John-Paul is a member of the law societies of Alberta and British Columbia.
 He is also a member of the ADR Institute of Canada, Family Mediation Canada, the Canadian Bar Association and the Association of Family and Conciliation Courts.
 John-Paul was a founding director of the BC Hear the Child Society, the BC Parenting Coordinators Roster Society and the Family Law Arbitrators Group Society in Vancouver.